warrenjch/warrenjch.github.io/_posts/2025-06-21-jun-25-quarterly-opex.md

 A few observations on this:
 1. I want to single out Cluely as the one that annoys me the most, because its founders [<u>keep</u>](https://x.com/benaratame/status/1936198119622164668){: .page-link} [<u>posting</u>](https://x.com/cluely/status/1932969921086115860){: .page-link} [<u>this</u>](https://x.com/im_roy_lee/status/1936138361011585190){: .page-link} [<u>kind</u>](https://x.com/benaratame/status/1934345585232154993){: .page-link} [<u>of</u>](https://x.com/benaratame/status/1934009291129880899){: .page-link} [<u>shit</u>](https://x.com/benaratame/status/1933787207011348580){: .page-link}.
 It's so intentional and insufferable.
 The worst thing is that everyone in the startup sphere seems to post and behave like this.
 2. There is something to derive from their branding of going <b>viral</b>, which is that the endgame is clearly not to be profitable for most startups.
-The endgame is to go more and more rounds of funding before getting bought out, or better, going public via a SPAC.
+The endgame is to get more and more rounds of funding before getting bought out, or better, going public via a SPAC.
 To do that, you first need a crazy marketing strategy to cover up the "smell".
 It's perfectly legitimate but it's a twisted way of doing capitalism.
 3. I call this a "trade" because we can analyze it from the perspective of payoffs.
 More and more smart people are funneling themselves into this sinkhole with infinite money at the center.
 But it's not really infinite money.
 At some point the user infra for AI will be built out and it will probably be done by the same players who are actually making the big LLMs.
 All the startups that are currently piggybacking on this wave are bidding for a call option on something where the right tail is getting smaller and smaller.
 4. From a utility point of view, it makes no sense to go all in on this kind of stuff for a normal person, ie. dropping out and playing the startup game.
 It makes no sense to go all in on anything that's not near certain really.
 But there is a lot of self selection here and I suppose most of the people who are able to play this game in the first place have some kind of safety net in place (privilege).

 I think it would be a better world in which these people ended up in consulting and finance, because the point of those industries (the client facing part at least) is to cover up the "smell" and bluff your way through.
 It feels odd to see this being applied to a somewhat serious industry.
-At least that's one real world application of scam theory.
+At least that's one real world application of scam theory: the flip side of Buffett's claim, which is that when the tides are high you can go swim naked.

-### Signaling
-NS, AI and schools as signaling, slatestarcodex school piece, frontrunning and involution

-### Music
-the types of music listeners, non english music, why i cant work with music that has lyrics, listening to "mid" music

-## Finance

-### Gambling society II
-friedman-savage utility, risk neutral pricing, why gambling society only works with capitalism

-### Ipad kids
-risk reversals

-### Unreasonably good backtests
-VX model, peso problem, toxic risk

-### Price sensitive
-how to get the fair price if the market is "fair" under risk neutrality

-### Polymarket Jesus

-### Things I've been working on
-CRWV chart, problem with BS pricing
+### This is a preview to test that the Mathjax and image links are working.